Frequently asked questions

 What restrictions apply to the railway protection zone?

-According to the law, the construction of land drainage systems, the extraction of earth, excavation work, deforestation or other work that alters the natural environment, the production and storage of flammable substances and explosives may only be carried out in the railway protection zone with the prior written consent of the Technical Inspection Authority and the relevant infrastructure manager or the owner or keeper of the railway.
+There are no restrictions on agricultural activity, nor is there any direct legal regulation on the height of trees, although the owner may be required to clear the forest if there is a risk.
+According to the law, the construction of land drainage systems, the extraction of minerals, excavation work, forest clearance or other work that alters the natural environment, the production and storage of flammable substances and explosives may only be carried out in the railway protection zone with the prior written consent of the Technical Inspection Authority and the relevant infrastructure manager or the owner or keeper of the railway.
 The Railway Act does not impose any further restrictions.
-For example, there is no direct statutory regulation on the height of trees, but the owner may be required to clear the forest if there is a risk.
-There are also no restrictions on agricultural activities.

 How will the railway crossing with power lines be resolved?